The Science Behind Thinkscape

 Now, consider this IQ experiment – we asked groups of 35 people to take IQ tests, either through a traditional survey or by forming a collective intelligence in Thinkscape.
 As shown in this published study (conducted in collaboration with Carnegie Mellon) we compared three cases – (i) the IQ of the average individual on traditional surveys, (ii) the IQ using Wisdom of Crowd aggregation by taking the most popular survey answers, and (iii) using the conversational form of Swarm AI® technology built into Thinkscape.

-But do people like using CSI technology?
-To explore this, we conducted another formal study with researchers at Carnegie Mellon, this time tasking groups of 75 people with brainstorming together on a standard test called an Alternative Use Task (AUT).
+But do people like using Thinkscape?
+To explore this, another study was conducted with researchers at Carnegie Mellon, this time requiring groups of 75 people to brainstorm together on a standard test called an Alternative Use Task (AUT).

 As you can see in the results below, participants significantly preferred collaborating, communicating, and deliberating using Thinkscape and CSI.
 They reported feeling more heard, feeling more collaborative, feeling buy-in, and reaching better answers.